John Currence: TV appearances

 Currence was featured as a contestant on season 3 of the reality television cooking competition Top Chef Masters.
 He won the second week of the competition, "Everything Old is New Again", but was knocked out in the third episode.
 Bravo TV, the network on which Top Chef Masters is hosted, released John Currence's pre competition interview.

 Currence joined Andrew Zimmern on the Travel Channel's Bizarre Foods, exploring The Blues Trail to try unusual BLT sandwiches, including one made with testicles.

 He has also appeared on an episode of Anthony Bourdain's No Reservations: Parts Unknown, about the Mississippi Delta and southern culture.

 In 2009 he was featured on the CBS Early Show during a segment called "A Chef on a Shoestring".
 The segment featured how to cook a three-course meal for four for under $35.

 Publications

-Currence has published th books, Pickles, Pigs & Whiskey: Recipes from My Three Favorite Food Groups and Then Some, Big Bad Breakfast: The Most Important Book of the Day and Tailgreat: How to Crush It at Tailgating.
+Currence has published the books, Pickles, Pigs & Whiskey: Recipes from My Three Favorite Food Groups and Then Some, Big Bad Breakfast: The Most Important Book of the Day and Tailgreat: How to Crush It at Tailgating.
 He was a contributor to the cookbook Wild Abundance: Ritual, Revelry & Recipes of the South's Finest Hunting Clubs.
 Pickles, Pigs & Whiskey was featured or reviewed by The New York Times Book Review, which called it "a culinary rebel yell in a new key", as well as The Washington Post, Eater, and others.
 Big Bad Breakfast was featured as the Los Angeles Times Cookbook of the Week.